 The invention of text messaging predates the iPhone, BlackBerry, and Palm Pilot.
 SMS was first proposed in 1982 for the Global System for Mobile Communications (GSM), a second-generation cell standard devised by the European Telecommunications Standards Institute (ETSI).

-The idea, at least initially, was to transmit texts via the signaling systems that controlled telephone traffic.
-ETSI engineers developed a framework that was both small enough to fit into the existing signaling paths (128 bytes, later improved to 160 seven-bit characters) and modular enough to support carrier management features like real-time billing, message rerouting (i.e., routing messages to a recipient other than the one specified by the user), and message blocking.
+The idea was to transmit texts via the signaling systems that controlled telephone traffic.
+ETSI engineers developed a framework that was both small enough to fit into the existing signaling paths (128 bytes, later improved to 160 seven-bit characters) and modular enough to support carrier management features like real-time billing, message rerouting (routing messages to a recipient other than the one specified by the user), and message blocking.

-Despite the explosive growth of SMS, it didn’t evolve all that much from the systems of the early ’90s.
-Even as phone form factors changed and Apple’s iPhone popularized the modern-day touchscreen smartphone, SMS remained the same — right down to the 160-character limit imposed at its inception.
-RCS promises to change all that.
+Despite the explosive growth of SMS, the tech didn’t evolve all that much from the 1990s.
+Even as phone form factors changed and Apple’s iPhone popularized the modern-day touchscreen smartphone, SMS remained the same, right down to the 160-character limit.

 What is RCS?